gustavNdamukong/userManager-docker/README.md

       querying the DB in various ways to get data; all protected against SQL injection by the use of prepared statements.
     * Docker environment with configured docker-compose.yml file

+    * It comes with two users to pre-insert into the DB.
+One is an admin user, & the other is a regular member to get you started.
+The password for both users is 1234567

 ### Use Case
     It could make a great starting point for any PHP & MySQL